Gate Set Tomography: Background

 We find it useful to define a basis for Hilbert-Schmidt space, $\left\{B_i\right\}$, with the following properties: \begin{enumerate} \item Hermiticity: $B_i = B_i^\dagger$, \item Orthonormality: $\Tr(B_i B_j) = \delta_{ij}$, \item Traceless for $i>0$: $B_0 = \Id/\sqrt{d}$ and $\Tr(B_i)=0\ \forall\ i>0$. \end{enumerate} Here, $\Id$ is the $d$-dimensional identity map.
 For a single qubit, the normalized Pauli matrices $\left\{\Id/\sqrt{2}, \sigma_x/\sqrt{2}, \sigma_y/\sqrt{2}, \sigma_z/\sqrt{2} \right\}$ constitute just such a basis.
 For $n$ qubits, the $n$-fold tensor products of the Pauli operators satisfy these conditions.

-Since states and effects are both Hermitian, choosing a Hermitian basis makes it easy to represent states and effects in the $d^2$-dimensional \emph{real} subspace of $\mathcal{B}(\mathcal{H})$ containing Hermitian operators.
-This trivializes the adjoint ($\dagger$) operation.
-We abuse notation slightly by using ``Hilbert-Schmidt space'' and $\mathcal{B}(\mathcal{H})$ to denote this real vector space, because we almost never use its complex extension.
+Since states and effects are both Hermitian, choosing a Hermitian basis makes it easy to represent states and effects in the $d^2$-dimensional \emph{real} subspace of $\mathcal{B}(\mathcal{H})$ mentioned above containing Hermitian operators.
+We abuse notation slightly and hereafter use ``Hilbert-Schmidt space'' and $\mathcal{B}(\mathcal{H})$ to denote this real vector space, because we never need its complex extension.

-We conclude with a brief observation about notation and representation of matrices.
-Conventionally, states ($\rho$) and effects ($E$) are represented and thought of as \emph{matrices}.
-Matrices are closed under linear combination, so they form a vector space -- but they can also be multiplied.
-However, multiplication is not especially relevant for states and effects.
-When it appears [e.g., in Born's Rule via $\Tr(E\rho)$], its role can be filled by the Hilbert-Schmidt dot product.
-This allows us to represent states and effects just as \emph{vectors} in $\mathcal{B}(\mathcal{H})$.
-As we explain in the next section, operators that act on $\mathcal{B}(\mathcal{H})$ are called \emph{superoperators}.
-So, generalizing Dirac's notation, we refer to $\sket{\rho}$ as a \emph{superket} and to $\sbra{E}$ as a \emph{superbra}.
+We conclude with a brief example to illustrate these concepts more concretely.
+Consider the single-qubit density matrix